This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - Eastern and western grain, mixed

 Mixtures of eastern and western grain, except for corn, are graded [class of grain] Sample Eastern and Western Mixed.
-When the composition of the samples is known or can be established by analysis, it is recorded on the back of the inspection certificate.
+When the composition of the samples is known or can be established by analysis, it is recorded on the inspection certificate.

 Separate lots of western corn may be loaded to vessels without separation at the request of shippers.